damianhakert/damianhakert.github.io/source/handbook/travel/index.html.md

 * When you try to book this, an email will be sent to travel@gitlab.com for approval.
 * Please provide extensive reasoning to make approval easier and faster.
 * After 24 hours without any manual action (approved/denied) the booking will automatically be accepted.

+### Booking accomodations through Airbnb <a name="airbnb"></a>

+If you need an Airbnb for your stay on a business related trip, you can either book it yourself, or send a request to People Ops.
+For People Ops, please include a link to which airbnb you would like to stay in, the corresponding dates, and the purpose of your travel.
+If you are booking the trip yourself, you may expense the cost either through Expensify (Employees), or monthly invoices (Contractors).

 ### Expenses While Traveling <a name="expenses-while-traveling"></a>